ivy-llc/ivy/docs/partial_source/deep_dive/2_superset_behaviour.rst

 first place, only to then be masked out in the immediately subsequent operation.
 For these reasons, calling :code:`np.absolute(x, where=mask)` is much more efficient than calling :code:`np.where(mask, np.absolute(x), np.empty_like(x))` in NumPy.
-:code:`ivy.logical_and` is another example where the superset is too much, as we explain in the extra examples given at the end of this section.
+:func:`ivy.logical_and` is another example where the superset is too much, as we explain in the extra examples given at the end of this section.

 However, other frameworks are able to compile compositions of python operations directly